Flexible fiber-shaped lithium and sodium-ion batteries with exclusive ion transport channels and superior pseudocapacitive charge storage†

-As fiber battery becomes momentous, the wearable energy market has devoted to developing them with better specific capacity, longer lifetime, and sufficient flexibility.
-However, the sluggish kinetics of ion transport in the electrochemical process has become a bottleneck for practical applications.
-Herein, we directly employ 2D tungstate and graphene nanosheets as building blocks to construct fiber electrodes with 2D nanofluidic channels and 3D interconnected tunnels for exclusive and fast ion transport.
-Such structures could accelerate the ionic transport process essentially, making the electrochemical process without limitations from solid-state diffusion and finally facilitating efficient pseudocapacitive charge storage.
-The resulting fiber-shaped lithium- and sodium-ion batteries manifest extremely high capacity (206 and 178 mAh g−1 for LIB and SIB, respectively), excellent rate performance, long-term cycling capability (1000 cycles), and outstanding flexibility (200 bending cycles) which could continuously light up the LED even under mechanical deformations.
-This work provides new insights into the structural engineering of fiber electrode, showing great promise for boosting battery performance to a new level in actual wearable applications.
+Fiber batteries have become increasingly important in the wearable energy market and thus, great efforts have been devoted to their development with better specific capacities, longer lifetimes, and sufficient flexibility.
+However, the sluggish kinetics of the ion transport in the electrochemical process has become a limitation for their practical applications.
+Herein, we directly employed 2D tungstate and graphene nanosheets as building blocks to construct fiber electrodes with 2D nanofluidic channels and 3D interconnected tunnels for exclusive and fast ion transport.
+These structures could accelerate the ionic transport process, avoiding the limitations from solid-state diffusion in the electrochemical process and finally facilitating efficient pseudocapacitive charge storage.
+The resulting fiber-shaped lithium- and sodium-ion batteries exhibited extremely high capacities (206 and 178 mA h g−1 for LIBs and SIBs, respectively), excellent rate performance, long-term cycling capability (1000 cycles), and outstanding flexibility (200 bending cycles), which could continuously light an LED even under mechanical deformations.
+Thus, this work provides new insights into the structural engineering of fiber electrodes, showing great promise for boosting the battery performances in actual wearable applications to new levels.